Suha4321/lending_club/README.md

 In this dataset, we do not have a metrics that moves with the timeline per loan.
 Therefore, the closest we can get is to get the month and the year value from the issue date and see the aggregate metrics based on these time elements

-For the data scientists want to -
+The data scientists want to -
 * Easily encode the categorical variables for their model
 * Have most impactful columns in the dataset to feed into the model
 * Normalize the input variables to avoid potential data skew